KeeganJ/logentries-webhook-auth/README.md

 ## Environment Variables

 `ENABLE_LOGENTRIES_WEBHOOK_AUTH_LOGGING` : Enable logging from this middleware.
-For local development only, as this could log sensitive data.
+This will log hashes and signatures, don't enable this in production.